nicklockwood/iCarousel/README.md

     Q. If the views in my carousel all have completely different layouts, should I still use the `reusingView` parameter?
     A. Probably not, and unless you have hundreds of views in your carousel, it's unlikely to be worth the trouble.

-    Q. How can I make iCarousl behave like a UIScrollView with paging enabled?
+    Q. How can I make iCarousel behave like a UIScrollView with paging enabled?
     A. As of version 1.8, iCarousel has a pagingEnabled property that emulates the behaviour of a UIScrollView (see the *Paging Example* project).
 The bounce physics are not quite the same though, and you may want to consider using the SwipeView library instead (https://github.com/nicklockwood/SwipeView) which is very similar to iCarousel, but based on a UIScrollView under the hood.

     Q. I want my carousel items to have a real reflection, but the reflection in the examples is just drawn on.
 How can I render reflections dynamically?